johnmiller/learn-kafka/README.md

 - Kafka’s flexibility in message cleanup allows for tailored data management strategies based on specific use cases.
 - Tombstone messages facilitate selective deletion in log compaction, ensuring efficient data cleanup.
 - Tombstones are eventually removed to prevent log inflation, with configurable retention periods.

+### Chapter 11 - Integrating external systems with Kafka Connect
+Kafka Connect is a framework designed for scalable and reliable data integration between Kafka and other systems.
+It enables the movement of large amounts of data into and out of Kafka effortlessly using connectors.
+- Connectors can be classified as source connectors (importing data into Kafka) or sink connectors (exporting data from Kafka).
+- Each connector can be configured with various parameters to meet specific requirements.
+- Kafka Connect uses a REST API for managing connectors and worker configurations, and it can also be configured using a properties file at startup.
+- The REST API can be used to create, update, and delete connectors, as well as to check their status.
+- Worker configurations play a vital role in determining how Kafka Connect operates, including aspects such as resource allocation, task distribution, and the overall resilience of the integration process.
+- Error handling in Kafka Connect can be configured, including options for ignoring problematic entries via the errors.tolerance parameter.
+- Logging errors is essential for troubleshooting, achieved through the errors.log.enable parameter.
+- For sink connectors, data can be directed to a dead-letter queue for handling unprocessable records.
+- Retry mechanisms can be configured for transient errors using parameters such as errors.retry.timeout and errors.retry.delay.max.ms.
+- Single Message Transformations (SMTs) enable simple data modifications, including renaming fields, masking data, or moving values to keys during data transfer.
+- SMTs work for both source and sink connectors but aren’t suited for complex ETL tasks.
+- SMTs are set up via JSON in the Kafka Connect API, specifying transformation order, Java class types, and configurations.
+Common SMTs include ReplaceField, ValueToKey, ExtractField, and MaskField.
+- JDBC connectors have specific configurations for managing database connection retries and backoff strategies.
+- The operational mode of connectors can be set to either incrementing, timestamp-based, or both, depending on change tracking requirements.
+- Change data capture (CDC) can be implemented using connectors such as Debezium to monitor database changes.
+- PostgreSQL requires specific configurations (e.g., setting wal_level to logical) for effective change data capture.
+- Kafka Connect can automatically create Kafka topics based on database tables, ensuring seamless integration.
+- The topic.prefix parameter organizes topics generated by connectors and prevents naming conflicts.
+- Connector configurations can specify database connection details and table filtering using parameters such as table.include.list.
+- The framework’s flexibility allows for tailored solutions for various data integration scenarios, enhancing data flow management.